google-parfait/tensorflow-federated/docs/api_docs/python/tff/utils/assign.md

 #### Args:

-*   <b>`target`</b>: A nested structure composed of variables embedded in containers that are compatible with `tf.contrib.framework.nest`, or instances of `anonymous_tuple.AnonymousTuple`.
+*   <b>`target`</b>: A nested structure composed of variables embedded in containers that are compatible with `tf.nest`, or instances of `anonymous_tuple.AnonymousTuple`.
 *   <b>`source`</b>: A nsested structure composed of tensors, matching that of `target`.